davidcsterratt/davidcsterratt.github.io/projects.md

 postsynaptic proteome to be expressed straightforwardly.
 Simulations of rule-based models are stochastic and thus can deal with the small copy numbers of proteins and complexes in the PSD.
-Compartmental models of neu- rons are expressed as systems of coupled ordinary differential equations and solved deterministically.
+Compartmental models of neurons are expressed as systems of coupled ordinary differential equations and solved deterministically.
 We present an algorithm which incorporates stochastic rule-based models into deterministic compartmental models and demonstrate an implementation